 Exploring Nagasaki’s Gotō Islands and the History of the Hidden Christians

-On May 4, 2018, UNESCO announced that it had accepted Japan’s application to include monuments related to the history of the hidden Christians of Nagasaki and the Amakusa region in the listing of World Heritage sites.
+On May 4, 2018, A UNESCO advisory body recommended that sites related to the history of the hidden Christians of Nagasaki and the Amakusa region be inscribed on the World Cultural Heritage list.
 Photographer Kuroiwa Masakazu explores Nagasaki’s Gotō Islands and the role they played in the history of Japan’s hidden Christians.

 On March 17, 1865, the French Catholic priest Bernard Thaddée Petitjean (1829–84) was praying before the altar of the newly built Ōura Church in Nagasaki when he was approached by a group of 15 people from the nearby village of Urakami.
 Led by a woman named Sugimoto Yuri, the group professed their Christian faith to the surprised priest.
 They were “hidden” Christians who had secretly kept their faith alive through 250 years of suppression.

 Christianity was first introduced into Japan in 1549 by the Jesuit missionary Francis Xavier (1506–52).
 The religion spread rapidly in the Kyūshū region, where even some daimyō lords converted, such as Ōmura Sumitada, who opened the port of Nagasaki to foreign trade.
 In 1587, and again in 1596, however, Toyotomi Hideyoshi issued edicts expelling the Christian missionaries from Japan.
 The Tokugawa shogunate followed suit with successive bans in 1612 and 1613, culminating in a complete ban on Christianity throughout Japan in 1614.
 By that time most of the Christian missionaries had been expelled from the country, heralding a rigid isolationist policy that took firm hold by the middle of the seventeenth century and remained intact for some 250 years.